Chris Taylor Player Props: Dodgers vs. Orioles

-On Monday, Chris Taylor (.261 batting average in his past 10 games, with a double, a home run, two walks and four RBI) and the Los Angeles Dodgers play the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+On Tuesday, Chris Taylor (.565 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
 First pitch is at 7:05 PM ET.

-He reached base in his only plate appearance in his last appearance against the Mets.
+In his last game, he collected four RBI (going 1-for-4 with a home run) against the Orioles.

 Chris Taylor Game Info & Props vs. the Orioles